bwRavencl/ControllerBuddy/README.md

 In order to support complex input profiles, ControllerBuddy provides very flexible programming of the physical controller.
 Each axis or button present on the device can be mapped to one or multiple actions invoked on the target host.

-Currently the following actions are supported:
+Currently among the following actions are supported:
 - Axis movements
 - Relative axis movements
 - Button presses